 • Is costume design your full-time profession?

-In short: no. I create costumes as a hobby and for contests, shows, fundraisers, and individual commissions or contracted projects.
+In short: no. While Patreon has made it possible to devote more time to costuming, it is only part-time.
+I create costumes as a hobby and for contests, shows, fundraisers, and contracted projects.

 • Why the name AvantGeek?